ProfessorBienz/OSHomework/README.md

 GitHub Classroom will be used for all homework assignments.
 You will be given an initial repository.
 Instructions for the assignment will be provided in the README.md.
 Follow the steps below to complete the GitHub portion of Homework 0.

 ### 1.a) Clone the repository to a local machine
 You can clone the repository with 'git clone \<repository\_name\>.
 The repository name can be found by clicking the green 'Code' button.
 Click on the HTTPS tab if you use Github token authentification, and the SSH tab if you have setup an SSH key.
-For more information on authentification methods, refer to the Homework 0 PDF on UNM Canvas.
+For more information on authentification methods, refer to the Homework 0 PDF.

 ### 1.b) Checkout the homework0 branch
 The initial repository for this homework is in the branch called 'homework0'.
 You can get access to this code with the command 'git checkout homework0'